 1882 – 1890

-Newspapers started advertising soap, for which they allocated 11 thousand dollars.
-It was then that the first funds were invested in the design of a professional logo.
+Newspapers started advertising soap, allocating 11 thousand dollars to the campaign.
+It was then that the first funds were invested in designing a professional logo.
 The emblem is an excellent example of artistic creativity.
 The brightest and most beautiful sign of all the previous ones.
 A wide white border around the edge of the circle, a black sky with sparkling stars.
 An image of a crescent moon close to the real face of an older person.
-Interestingly, with the age of P&G, the age of the Month in the logo has also changed.
+Interestingly, with P&G’s age, the Month in the logo has also changed.

 1890 – 1930

-Around the “telescope,” there is a rim with the name of the company and the year of its formation.
+Around the “telescope” is a rim bearing the company name and the year of its formation.
 This is the first sign that connected the luminaries with the name of Procter & Gamble.
-The company is preparing to conquer the market in other countries, so stars and the Month alone are not enough to recognize.
+The company is preparing to conquer other markets, so stars and the Month alone are not enough to be recognized.

 1930 – 1989

 The logo moves away from naturalness and becomes more fabulous.
 The sky is stretched strings, on which stars are hung, and a crescent moon with curls and a beard twisted in all directions.
-This year it was decided to develop a brand management system.
+This year, it was decided to develop a brand management system.
 Perfectly taut strings and attached stars visually demonstrated tidying up.
-However, it was in this image that users in the late 80s found a problem: the curls of the moon resembled the number 666, and the twisted ends of the horn.
+However, it was in this image that users in the late 80s noticed a problem: the moon’s curls resembled the number 666, and the twisted ends of the horn.
 This strengthened the similarity of the sign with satanic symbols in people’s minds.
 Yes, and there were 13 stars in the image.
-But the company just wanted to hint at beautiful clean curls washed with their popular soap.
+But the company just wanted to hint at beautiful, clean curls washed with their popular soap.

 1989 – 1998

-The logo was changed so as not to cause misunderstandings, and the curls were removed.
+The logo was changed to avoid misunderstandings, and the curls were removed.
 But it did not help.
 The company even sued the spreaders of false rumors in 1982 and 1995.
 It was decided to abandon the emblem.
 Blue skies and white stars are this series’s latest Procter & Gamble image.
 The blue and white colors link the emblem to Christendom.
 They are a type of heaven, faith, purity, and chastity.
 This is one way to refute accusations of Satanism.

 Font and Colors

-In recent years, the main color of the company has been blue.
+In recent years, the company’s main color has been blue.
 From replaced black at the time of the fight against rumors of Satanism.
-Color inspires confidence and conveys calmness and confidence.
-As a celestial shade, blue indicates the patronage of higher powers, serious success, and the company’s scale, which has become one of the largest manufacturers in the world.
+Color inspires confidence and conveys calm.
+As a celestial shade, blue indicates the patronage of higher powers, serious success, and the company’s scale, which has become one of the world’s largest manufacturers.

 Reserve Condensed Black Italic font.